 Ironically, given what we currently know, it’s entirely possible that eating well and staying active and fit are enough to get all of the benefits of autophagy, with no need for intermittent fasting.

-For example, studies conducted by scientists at the University of Virginia, University of Texas, and University of Padova have shown that exercise can increase the expression of genes that are responsible for autophagy (an indicator that autophagy is functioning properly).
+For example, studies conducted by scientists at the University of Virginia, University of Texas, and University of Padova have shown that exercise can increase the expression of genes that are responsible for autophagy.

-Studies conducted by scientists at the Biopotentials Sleep Center and University of Michigan Medical Center have also found that autophagy is linked to sleep cycles, so it’s possible that maintaining good sleep hygiene could go a long way in supporting autophagy.
+Studies conducted by scientists at the Biopotentials Sleep Center and University of Michigan Medical Center have also found that autophagy is linked to sleep cycles, so it’s possible that maintaining good sleep hygiene could go a long way in supporting healthy levels of autophagy.